Our employment team are highly experienced in advising employees on settlement agreements, and normally undertake a number of these cases every week.

 - They usually include some form of payment to the employee and may often include a reference.

 It’s important to note that once a valid agreement has been signed, the employee will be unable to make an employment tribunal claim about any type of claim which is listed in the agreement.
 Therefore if a dispute arose in the future, and is featured on the settlement agreement, the employee would not be able to take legal action.
+Usually, employers include a clause agreeing to pay a contribution towards your legal costs.
+The amount of such contribution is usually negotiable, and we use our best efforts to recover as many costs as possible from the employer.
+The employer’s contribution will usually be sufficient if it is signed off without any amendments.

 Can you negotiate settlement agreements?